Azmisov/iris/README.md

 The class and source paths should be autodetected from the Java Project.
 Install the recommended Java extension pack for VSCode and open `iris.code-workspace`.
 In the `Java Projects` view, you'll see it doing an initial analysis of the code.
 You may need to manually change the JDK runtime setting and restart VSCode.
-You'll also may need to install `openjdk-source` and `openjdk-javadoc` to get intellisense working.
+You may also need to install `openjdk-source` and `openjdk-javadoc` to get intellisense working.

 If you're using a different IDE, or the Java Project is not working properly, you may set the source